 3. Book your tickets & hotels in advance

 Kick off the planning process early, so you take advantage of better rates and availability of hotels, bed & breakfasts, Airbnb accommodation, as well as tickets for getting there and attending events.
 Usually, we recommend planning a trip three months before the trip.
 However, if you will be traveling during a particular time of the year, like Christmas, New Year, or Easter, you might need to start planning and booking as early as six months before departure.

 4. Travel by train

 We might be a little bit biased, but we genuinely believe there's no better way to plan a multi-city trip in Europe than by taking advantage of the advanced European rail system.
 If you're visiting the neighboring countries' capital cities, it's often more time-effective to take the train.
+Keep in mind that if you choose to travel by train, you can use there are many comfortable ways to travel around, like the Prague to Vienna train.
 There's no better feeling than leaving one city in the morning and arriving straight in the heart of another only a couple of hours later.
 Use Rai.Ninja online ticket booking platform to purchase train tickets for your trip in a matter of minutes.
 The best thing is you can do it in your language and currency with your chosen method—a lot less hassle than booking it elsewhere.

 5. Have an itinerary in place

 When it comes to traveling, it's always handy to have a plan in place of what your week, day, or even a month will look like while on a trip.
 They are also known as itineraries.
 You might want to draft it with pen on paper, save it in your notes on your phone or take an even better approach - do it online.
 Once you create your itinerary, you can then save it as pdf on your phone or tablet, or, if you like - print it out.